Free Guide

 Why would you want to examine a bunch of dead bees?

-The two main reasons for wanting to determine the cause of your hive's death is that you want to learn from your mistakes so you can increase your hive's survival rate next year and to make sure it is safe to reuse the honeycomb in other hives.
+The two main reasons for wanting to determine the cause of your hive's death is that you want to learn from your mistakes so you can increase your hive's survival rate next year and to make sure it is safe to reuse the honeycomb in the spring.

 Watch my YouTube video about determing the cause of the your hive's collapse over winter.